Cold brew is a coffee that has been chilled with cold water and left to brew for several hours. Cold-brew is drunk ice cold, preferably on ice cubes.

 Besides, they quickly clog the filter during the final filtering process, so that it has to be changed frequently.

-Because of the problems of making cold brew on a large scale, we were looking for a way to make a cold brew coffee-based drink without all of the hassles of making it.
+Because of the problems of making cold brew on a large scale, people were looking for a way to make a cold brew coffee-based drink without all of the hassles of making it.

 The storage problem should also be solved, because cold brew is often stored and served in the refrigerator for several days, but tastes noticeably worse and more bitter on the second and third day than on the first day.